Pearl Stone Identification Tricks

 2. Check the luster

-3. Overtone Test
+3. Check Overtone

 It shows a significant amount of overtone.
 Overtone is the color that appears on the outer surface when light is put on it.
 Fake ones do not display an overtone effect.
 It’s easy to tell the difference between a fake and a real one.
 Pass the light on your pearl stone and look for a slight shade of color when light strikes it.
 If it shows that little shade, it might be a real one.

-4. Drill Hole Test
+4. Observe Near Drill Hole

 It is drilled with holes to make necklaces.
 Carefully observe the whole of it.
 If you find the edge of a whole with perfectly rounded edges, it is a duplicate.
 Real ones have imperfectly round holes, and their boundaries are very well-defined.
+This test plays a prominent role in the identification of pearl stones.

 5. Tooth Test

 Alternatively, you can try scratching them gently and carefully with your teeth.
 The real one will make you feel rough, gritty, irregular, or uneven in your teeth.
 A fake will appear to have a smooth surface on the teeth.
+This test is a very good and easy test for pearl stone identification.